 The LLM is divided into 2 directions: the Common law Direction and the EU Direction.

-- The Common Law direction offers the core modules Comparative Legislative Studies 1 and 2, Legislative Drafting 1 and 2, and Themes of Legislative Studies 1 and 2, plus a 15,000 word dissertation.
+- The Common Law direction offers the core modules Comparative Legislative Studies 1 and 2, Legislative Drafting 1 and 2, and Research Methods Training while there are also two optional modules Themes of Legislative Studies and The Theory and Practice of Regulation, plus a 15,000 word dissertation.

 Part-time students take four modules in the first year of study, and two modules and the dissertation in the second year of study.